This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

-Celebrate fresh and flavorful summer tastes with a delicious Cold Asian Noodle Salad and a refreshing Blueberry Mint Sweet Tea!
+Celebrate fresh and flavorful summer tastes with a delicious Cold Asian Noodle Salad!

 I love getting together with friends and family at this time of year.
 From the food to the guests, everything is a little more laid back and relaxed.

-Food always plays an integral part in these get togethers, and I look forward to sharing memorable dishes, like this Cold Asian Noodle Salad and Blueberry Mint Sweet Tea!
+Food always plays an integral part in these get togethers, and I look forward to sharing memorable dishes, like this Cold Asian Noodle Salad!

-Needless to say, this Cold Asian Noodle Salad would be even more delicious with the edamame included, so just pretend you can see it in there.
+Needless to say, this Cold Asian Noodle Salad ise even more delicious with the edamame included, so just pretend you can see it in there.
 This salad would also be tasty with some baked tofu or another protein added, so feel free to get creative!

 No summer BBQ or party would be complete without a signature drink, so I paired my salad with a refreshing Blueberry Mint Sweet Tea that so simple to make!

 To make a glass of this yummy sweet tea, you’ll start with a small handful of blueberries and a few mint leaves.
-Mash the berries and mint up, then fill your glass with ice, and top it off with Gold Peak Sweet Tea … it’s that easy!
+Mash the berries and mint up, then fill your glass with ice, and top it off with your favorite sweet tea … it’s that easy!

 Together, this Cold Asian Noodle Salad and Blueberry Mint Sweet Tea are the perfect BBQ solution!